-The acquisition of the shares is considered effective with the publication by the offeror of the registration of the squeezeout with the CMVM and determines that the company shall cease being a public company and that its shares are automatically delisted.
-After the squeeze-out procedure is concluded, the shares cannot be relisted for a year.
+The acquisition of the shares is considered effective when the offeror publishes the registration of the squeeze-out with the CMVM and determines that the company ceases to be a public company and that its shares are automatically delisted.
+After the squeeze-out procedure is concluded, the shares cannot be relisted for twelve months.

-Article 196 of the PSC establishes the rules on the sell-out right of minority shareholders of listed/public companies.
+The PSC, Article 196 establishes the rules on the sell-out right of minority shareholders of listed/public companies.

 The sell-out right is subject to the same legal requirements as the squeeze-out right.
-Basically, the sell-out right of the minority shareholders mirrors the squeeze-out right of the controlling shareholder/offeror.
-The minority shareholders are entitled to exercise their sell-out right during the three months following the assessment of the results of the takeover bid and, to that purpose, must send a written notice to the controlling shareholder, who should then present to the minority shareholder, within eight days following the receipt of the notice, an offer for the acquisition of its shares.
-If such offer is not presented by the controlling shareholder or is not considered adequate by the minority shareholder, the latter can decide to exercise its sell-out right through a declaration to the CMVM with a certificate that attests the blocking/freeze of the shares to be sold and an indication of the fair consideration that should be paid according to the rules referred to above for the squeeze-out of listed companies.
+Essentially, the sell-out right of the minority shareholders mirrors the squeeze-out right of the controlling shareholder/offeror.
+The minority shareholders are entitled to exercise their sell-out right during the three months following the assessment of the results of the takeover bid and, to that purpose, must send a written notice to the controlling shareholder, who should then present an offer for the acquisition of his or her shares to the minority shareholder, within eight days following the receipt of the notice.
+If the offer is not presented by the controlling shareholder or is not considered adequate by the minority shareholder, the latter can decide to exercise his or her sell-out right through a declaration to the CMVM with a certificate that attests the blocking/freezing of the shares to be sold.
+It will also provide an indication of the fair consideration that should be paid according to the rules referred to earlier for the squeeze-out of listed companies.

-The CMVM will verify whether the requirements of the sellout right are met and, should that be the case, it will notify the controlling shareholder of the existence of the right and the sale will be effective as of the date of such notice.
+The CMVM will verify whether the requirements of the sellout right are met and, should that be the case, it will notify the controlling shareholder of the existence of the right and the sale will be effective as of the date of the notice.

-As to the short-form procedures, Article 116 of the Portuguese Companies' Code provides that a company holding, either directly or indirectly, 90% or more of another company's capital stock may incorporate the other company through a simplified merger procedure, whereby some legal provisions generally applying to mergers would be excluded.
+As to the short-form procedures, the PSC, Article 116 provides that a company holding, either directly or indirectly, 90% or more of another company's capital stock may incorporate the other company through a simplified merger procedure, whereby some legal provisions generally applying to mergers would be excluded.